Cecil Turner

 Cecil Turner (born April 2, 1944) is an American former professional football player who was a wide receiver for six seasons for the Chicago Bears of the National Football League (NFL).

 He was selected to the 1971 Pro Bowl, when he tied a record (set in 1967 by Travis Williams) by returning four kickoffs for touchdowns, a record that still stands.

 He was twice the NCAA College Division long jump champion while attending Cal-Poly San Luis Obispo, and one-time 100-meter champion.

 Early life

 Turner was born on April 2, 1944, in Washington, D.C.
 He graduated from Spingarn High School in Washington D.C.
-He was a member of Springarn's track team, where he was a sprinter (100- and 200-yard dashes and half-mile relay), and participated in the high jump and broad jump.
+He was a member of Spingarn's track team, where he was a sprinter (100- and 200-yard dashes and half-mile relay), and participated in the high jump and broad jump.

 College career

 Track and field

 Turner started his college career as a track and field standout.
 Competing for Pratt College (then known as Pratt Junior College), he won the 1964 NJCAA 100-yard dash title, with a time of 9.5 seconds at the meet hosted in Big Spring, Texas.
 He continued to excel in track after transferring to Cal Poly San Luis Obispo, bettering his time to 9.3 seconds in the 100-yard dash, and ultimately leading the Mustangs to the 1968 NCAA College Division outdoor track and field team national title.

 In February 1967, as a junior, he won the 60-yard dash at the Golden Gate Invitational Track Meet (6.1 seconds).
 At the 1967 NCAA College Division championship track and field meet, Turner won the long jump (24 ft 5 in, 7.44 m) individually, and anchored Cal Poly's championship 440-yard relay team.
 He was third in the 100-yard dash (9.4 seconds), and fourth in the 220-yard dash (21.3 seconds).

 In 1968, Turner was captain of Cal Poly's track team as a senior.
 During his final amateur track meet in June 1968, at the NCAA College Division track and field championship, Turner was selected as the most valuable athlete and led Cal Poly to the national championship.
 He won the 100-meter race (10.3 seconds) and the long jump (24 ft 3.5 in, 7.4 m) individually, and was second in the 200-meter race.
 He also ran the first leg for Cal Poly's championship 440-relay team.